OpenClassrooms-Student-Center/Python_Testing/README.md

     To run Coverage, navigate to the app's folder and then type the command <code>coverage run -m pytest</code>.

     To run [Locust](https://github.com/locustio/locust/tree/1.2.3) so as to check performance, navigate to the app's folder and type <code>locust</code>.
 Then, go to the page http://localhost:8089 on your browser.

+6. General conventions

+    We follow the python naming convention, which means that class names use pascalcase (MyClassName), functions use under_score (my_function_name) and constant use capslocks (CONSTANT).

+    For general formating, we use the PEP, though with more liberal # commenting for clarity's sake.